-For primary prevention, moderate-dose statin therapy is recommended for those 40 years and older (80,87,88), though high-intensity therapy may be considered on an individual basis in the context of additional ASCVD risk factors.
+For primary prevention, moderate-dose statin therapy is recommended for those 40 years and older (82,89,90), though high-intensity therapy may be considered on an individual basis in the context of additional ASCVD risk factors.
 The evidence is strong for patients with diabetes aged 40-75 years, an age-group well represented in statin trials showing benefit.
 Since risk is enhanced in patients with diabetes, as noted above, patients who also have multiple other coronary risk factors have increased risk, equivalent to that of those with ASCVD.
-As such, recent guidelines recommend that in patients with diabetes who have multiple ASCVD risk factors, it is reasonable to prescribe high-intensity statin therapy (12,89).
-Furthermore, for patients with diabetes whose ASCVD risk is >20%, i.e., an ASCVD risk equivalent, the same highintensity statin therapy is recommended as for those with documented ASCVD (12).
+As such, recent guidelines recommend that in patients with diabetes who are at higher risk, especially those with multiple ASCVD risk factors or aged 50-70 years, it is reasonable to prescribe high-intensity statin therapy (12,91).
+Furthermore, for patients with diabetes whose ASCVD risk is $\geq$ 20%, i.e., an ASCVD risk equivalent, the same high-intensity statin therapy is recommended as for those with documented ASCVD (12).
+In those individuals,